 For all experiments, $h$ is given by the DNN, and we set $k=10$.
 The training of the kernel follows the following protocol: we first take embedding from the training data, compute and fix the mean $\mu_i$ and standard deviation $s_i$ for each dimension $i\in[h]$.
 Dimensions with standard deviation $<$1e-3 are ignored as they are most likely dead nodes (due to ReLU).
 The embeddings are then always normalized using $\mu_i$ and $s_i$ before passing through $\mathbf{A}$.

 $\mathbf{A}$ is implemented as a \texttt{torch.nn.Linear} layer using PyTorch\cite{PyTorch_NEURIPS2019_9015} and follows the default initialization.
-We restrict the kernel regression to use the top 3000 (or all) similar datapoints so the computation can be fast (like in \cite{pmlr-v2-weinberger07a}).
+We restrict the kernel regression to use the top 3000 (or all) similar data points so the computation can be fast (like in \cite{pmlr-v2-weinberger07a}).
 We use an Adam optimizer \cite{ADAM_DBLP:journals/corr/KingmaB14} implemented in PyTorch, with a learning rate set to 1e-2, and batch size 100.
 We repeat the process for 1000 up to batches, and stop early if the loss does not improve for 50 consecutive batches.

-For each setup, we repeat the experiment 10 times by randomly re-splitting training, validation and test set with random seed from 0 to 9.
-For \methodname, MADSplit, and CQR (which require a hold-out set for comformal prediction), we use 60\% for training, 20\% for validation/hold-out set and 20\% for test.
-For all other methods, we use 80\% for training and 20\% for test.
+For each setup, we repeat the experiment 10 times by randomly re-splitting training, validation, and test set with random seed from 0 to 9.
+For \methodname, MADSplit, and CQR (which require a hold-out set for conformal prediction), we use 60\% for training, 20\% for validation/hold-out set, and 20\% for test.
+For all other methods, we use 80\% for training and 20\% for testing.